 As you can understand, an imbalance in the pH of your vagina can clear the pathway for various unwanted situations.
 Luckily, there are various ways to restore the pH balance naturally.

 - Increase Probiotic Intake

 Probiotics, as the name suggests, support the growth and multiplication of friendly bacteria, especially lactobacilli, and help to restore the pH balance of your vagina.
-You can either take probiotic supplements or include foods that contain probiotics like yogurt, kombucha, and miso (12).
+You can either take probiotic supplements or use certain probiotics vaginally (12).